 Many of the Qualitoy military models had good play value with moving parts and the Field Gun was no exception.
 It was fitted with a spring-loaded mechanism which could fire 'shells' or matchsticks.
-A small sprue with 4 grey plastic 'shells' was included.
+With later models four grey plastic 'shells' was included.
 Sparking 'caps' could also be added to create a nice dramatic sound.

-There were two different castings of the Field Gun, the first easily identified by having large carriage wheels similar to those on horse-drawn models.
-On this model the space between the arms of the mounting frame was filled in.
-'Benbros' was cast on each side of the shield on the inside, and 'Made in England' was added at the top.
-This variation was issued in olive-green or dark gloss-green with black painted wheels.
+There were four variations of the Field Gun, the first two easily identified by having large carriage wheels similar to those on horse-drawn models.
+On these variations the space between the arms of the mounting frame was filled in and the 'Benbros' name was included on each side of the shield on the inside with 'Made in England' added at the top.
+Two colours were used for these variations, one in olive-green and the other a dark gloss-green, both with shiny black carriage wheels.

 The Field Gun appeared in two different illustrated end-flap boxes.
-The brightest was a red & yellow box which was probably the first type to be issued.
-It had illustrations on three of the sides including a picture of a gun with carriage wheels.
-On the fourth side, 'Scale Model Field Gun' was printed with instructions on how to operate the model.
-On the end-flaps 'Field Gun' and the large 'Qualitoys' logo with a central 'B' were printed but interestingly not the actual Benbros name.
+The brightest was a red & yellow box which had illustrations on three of the sides showing a gun with carriage wheels.
+On the fourth side, 'Scale Model Field Gun' was printed with instructions on how to operate the model but no mention of 'shells'.
+On the end-flaps 'Field Gun' and a large 'Qualitoys' logo with a central 'B' were printed but interestingly not the actual Benbros name.

-The second box for the Field Gun was a cream one with red writing and a line drawing of the small-wheeled gun printed on alternate sides with 'Benbros Qualitoy' added.
-Instructions on how to operate the gun were included on the third side and a large 'Qualitoys' logo on the fourth.
-On this box the end-flaps were plain.
+The other box for the Field Gun was a cream one, slightly smaller in size, with red writing and a line drawing of the small-wheeled gun printed on alternate sides with 'Benbros Qualitoy' added.
+This box clearly mentions four 'shells' with instructions on how to operate the gun on the third side.
+A large 'Qualitoys' logo was printed on the fourth side but on this box the end-flaps were plain.